 What Do I Use To Bandage A Dog's Wound?

-In dog first aid, a gauze pad is a useful dog bandage.
-By pressing it to the wound, you can use a gauze pad to help stop the bleeding in scratches, cuts, and abrasions.
-It can also be secured to a healing wound on a dog to keep the wound clean.
-This can help prevent infection as well as keep the dog from reopening the wound.
+In dog first aid, a gauze pad is a valuable dog bandage.
+By pressing it to the wound, you can help stop the bleeding in scratches, cuts, and abrasions.
+It can also be secured to a healing wound on a dog to keep the damage clean.
+This can help prevent infection and keep the dog from reopening the wound.
 Different sizes of gauze pads are available, depending on the size of the wound.

-A self-adhesive bandage, however, is usually a better option to hold a dog bandage in place.
-This type of bandage is usually elastic.
-It also requires no tape or fasteners, since it sticks to itself as it overlaps, but it does not stick to a dog's fur.
+A self-adhesive bandage is usually a better option to hold a dog bandage in place.
+This bandage is generally elastic and doesn't require tape or fasteners since it sticks to itself, similar to velcro or magnets.

 An elastic bandage can also be used as a dog bandage.
-Along with keeping a gauze pad in place, an elastic bandage can be used to compress an injured area.
-This will help reduce swelling.
+Along with keeping a gauze pad in place, an elastic bandage can be used to compress an injured area, which helps reduce swelling.
 Most elastic bandages are usually secured with Velcro® or metal clips.